-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the highest of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Bright Advantage Choice Plus (PPO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+If you get authorized inpatient care at an out-of-network hospital after for a transplant.
+Transplant providers may be local or outside of the service area.
+If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
+If Bright Advantage University Hospitals Choice Plus (PPO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.